KxSystems/docs/docs/basics/syntax.md

 ## Comments

-Line, trailing and multiline comments are ignored by the interpreter
+Line, trailing, and multiline comments are ignored by the interpreter.

+`/` will comment out the rest of the line.

 ```q
 q)/Oh what a lovely day